 Cylinder head

-This cylinder head is SOHC type (with single overhead camshaft) and has only one camshaft that opens 4 valves per cylinder using roller-type tappets and valve bridges.
-It looks like a DOHC cylinder head (with double overhead camshaft).
+This cylinder head is of the SOHC type (with single overhead camshaft) and has only one camshaft that opens 4 valves per cylinder using roller-type tappets and valve bridges.
+It is similar to a DOHC cylinder head (with double overhead camshaft).

-The camshaft gear is mounted in front of the camshaft and the vacuum pump is attached to the rear of the camshaft.
-Since the tappet is hydraulic type, there is no need to adjust the valve clearance.
+The camshaft gear is installed in front of the camshaft, and the vacuum pump is attached to the rear of the camshaft.
+Since the valve lifter is a hydraulic type, there is no need to adjust the valve clearance.

-The cylinder head is cast aluminum alloy for increased strength combined with light weight.
+The cylinder head is made from cast aluminum alloy for increased strength combined with light weight.

-The cylinder head's vane-type combustion chamber is designed to improve swirl and compression efficiency at the end of the compression stroke to maximize diesel combustion efficiency.
+The cylinder head's plate-type combustion chamber is designed to improve swirl and compression efficiency at the end of the compression stroke, thereby maximizing diesel fuel combustion efficiency.

 Cylinder block

 The engine block, as the largest part of the engine components, is made of cast iron.
-The inside of the engine block contains passages for engine oil and coolant for lubrication and cooling.
-On the top side of the engine block is the cylinder head, which houses the combustion chamber.
-Also, the engine block has a base plate on the underside to support the crankshaft and reduce engine vibration.
+The inside of the engine block contains channels for engine oil and coolant for lubrication and cooling.
+On the top side of the engine block is the cylinder head, which contains the combustion chamber.
+The engine block also has a support plate on the bottom to support the crankshaft and reduce engine vibration.

-On the inner surface of the engine block there are boring hole surfaces in which reciprocating pistons are arranged, and 4 jet lubrication nozzles on each surface of the boring hole.
+On the inner surface of the engine cylinder block there are surfaces of boring holes in which reciprocating pistons are arranged, and 4 nozzles for jet lubrication on each surface of the boring hole.

 Valve mechanism

-The engine uses a valve follower pin and hydraulic clearance adjustment to actuate the valve.
+The engine uses a valve tappet and hydraulic valve clearance adjustment to drive the valve.

-In the middle of the valve follower pin there is a roller that continuously transmits the movement of the cam to the valve bridge in accordance with the profile of the cam.
+In the middle of the valve follower there is a roller which continuously transmits the movement of the cam to the valve bridge in accordance with the cam profile.

 Designation